snowplow/snowplowanalytics.com/_posts/2018-10-30-snowplow-bigquery-loader-0.1.0-released/index.md

 <h2 id="bigquery">4.
 Setup</h2>

-Setup of BigQuery Loader is fairly straightforward and can be divided into following steps:
+Setup of the Snowplow BigQuery Loader is relatively straightforward, involving the following steps:

-1. Setup rest of Snowplow GCP stack
+1. Setup rest of the Snowplow GCP stack
-2. Create necessary PubSub topics and subscriptions
+2. Create the necessary PubSub topics and subscriptions
-3. Initialize empty events table
+3. Initialize the empty events table
-4. Write configuration file
+4. Write the configuration file
-5. Launch Mutator
+5. Launch the Mutator
-6. Submit Loader job to Dataflow
+6. Submit the Loader job to Dataflow

-Both Muator and Loader use same self-describing JSON configuration file with [`iglu:com.snowplowanalytics.snowplow.storage/bigquery_config/jsonschema/1-0-0`][bigquery-config] schema.
+Both Mutator and Loader use the same self-describing JSON configuration file with this schema:

+[`iglu:com.snowplowanalytics.snowplow.storage/bigquery_config/jsonschema/1-0-0`][bigquery-config]

-Here's configuration example:
+Here is a configuration example:

 {% highlight yaml %}
 {